jariojedaDev/JariojedaDev/README.md

 <h2 align="center">🌸 About Me</h2>
 <br>

-🌸 Creative and detail-oriented developer
+🌸 Creative and detail-oriented developer.

-🌸 Interested in building practical solutions for real businesses
+🌸 Interested in building practical solutions for real businesses.

-🌸 Experience working with web applications and databases
+🌸 Experience working with web applications and databases.

-🌸 Enjoy learning through hands-on projects
+🌸 Enjoy learning through hands-on projects.

-🌸 Focused on writing clean and user-friendly interfaces
+🌸 Focused on writing clean and user-friendly interfaces.

 <br>